-As we are headed into the holiday season, how can we make sure we are letting our light shine?
+As we head into the holiday season, how can we make sure we are letting our light shine?
 Especially when things we normally do we are unable to do this year?

 Let’s take some time to reflect on last month’s TEC21 Challenges and share experiences.
 Share a success, a challenge you experienced or a lesson learned.
 (Look to your participants’ September Reflection Responses to help guide you.)